ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

   - **US-S16:** Lock a class or subject to a specific day/time and automatically solve any conflicts.
   - _Acceptance:_ I can lock a class (e.g., Programming) to Wednesday at a specific time.
 If conflicts or errors arise, the system calculates and suggests alternative solutions.
 I can trigger this by clicking a "Solve Problem" button.
   - _Difficulty:_ Big Rocket
+  - **US-S17:** Manage classroom booking requests.
+  - _Acceptance:_ I can view a list of pending classroom booking requests, including the requester, classroom type, date, time slot and other important info.
+I can accept or reject any pending booking requests.
+For **test bookings**, when accepting I must:
+    - Assign Classrooms - Select the required number of classrooms, ensuring only those available for the specific date and time slot appear as options.
+The selection must match the number and type requested by the teacher.
+    - Assign Vigilants - Select the required number of teachers to serve as vigilants, ensuring only those not schedule for a class at that specific date and time slot appear as options.
+  For **event bookings**, when acceptiong I must:
+    - Assign a classroom - Select one classroom of the type requested, ensuring only classrooms available for the specific date and time slot appear as options.
+  - _Difficulty:_ Bycicle

 ## Admin